stulogy/simplecron/README.md

 A simple, flexible cron service for calling HTTP endpoints on schedule.
 Perfect for API health checks, data processing, cleanup tasks, and more.

-> **SimpleCron** makes it easy to schedule HTTP requests to any endpoint with retry logic, comprehensive logging, and flexible configuration.
+> **SimpleCron** is specifically designed for **Railway deployment** to easily set up cron jobs with custom API routes.
+It makes it easy to schedule HTTP requests to any endpoint with retry logic, comprehensive logging, and flexible configuration.

+## Why SimpleCron? 🤔

+- **Railway Optimized**: Built specifically for Railway's deployment model
+- **No Complex Setup**: Just set environment variables and deploy
+- **Custom API Routes**: Point to any HTTP endpoint for your cron jobs
+- **Reliable**: Built-in retry logic and error handling
+- **Monitoring**: Comprehensive logging and statistics

 ## Table of Contents